Building foundational data infrastructure for African governments — starting in West Africa. Where we operate →

 Why the reimagined African state has to be built, not patched.

-The reimagined state cannot be patched into existence
+01 · Inheritance The reimagined state cannot be patched into existence.

 The post-colonial African state was built on inherited models that do not fit the populations or economies they govern.
-Reform of these institutions has reached its limit.
-The next generation of African states cannot be patched into existence.
-They have to be rebuilt, with digital tools as the foundation rather than the overlay.
+Reform has reached its limit.
+The next generation has to be rebuilt — with digital tools as the foundation, not the overlay.

-Forty to seventy percent of digital projects in West Africa fail.
-They fail not because the technology is wrong, but because nobody is doing the human, operational, and political work that makes the technology actually function in context.
-Donors have funding.
-Ministers have vision.
+Forty to seventy percent of digital projects in West Africa fail — not because the technology is wrong, but because nobody is doing the human, operational, and political work that makes it function in context.
+Donors fund.
+Ministers commission.
 What is missing is the implementation arm.
-We exist to fill that gap.

-Local mission teams are the only way the work survives
+03 · Embedding Local mission teams are the only way the work survives.

 Software fails when it leaves with the consultants who installed it.
-Our mission teams stay inside partner institutions long enough that the work becomes how the institution operates.
-Five years in, the workflows belong to the state, the operators are trained, and the institutional memory is durable enough to survive elections and cabinet changes.
+Our mission teams stay inside partner institutions long enough that the work becomes how the institution operates — durable enough to survive elections and cabinet changes.

-Public red lines are how trust is earned
+04 · Trust Public red lines are how trust is earned.

 The systems we build are powerful and dual-use.
 We have written down, in advance, what we will not do.
-We refuse missions that would damage the people the state is meant to serve.
-We publish an annual transparency report on every mission accepted or declined.
-The trust position is not a marketing line.
-It is the basis on which the work is legitimate.
+We refuse missions that would damage the people the state is meant to serve, and publish an annual transparency report on every mission accepted or declined.

 What we build